cyberbotics/webots/docs/discord/technical-questions.md

 2. active: add Emitter/Receiver nodes to the barrier and to the car that will communicate: the barrier could emit continuously a message indicating its status open/closed or the car could request the status when it approaches

-`@Luftwaffel` usually the nightly build are available as compiled packages that you just have to download and install.
+`@Simon Steinmann` usually the nightly build are available as compiled packages that you just have to download and install.
 Just click on the Assets drop down menu and pick your package: [https://github.com/cyberbotics/webots/releases](https://github.com/cyberbotics/webots/releases)

 It can happen that some errors occur during the nightly build and thus some packages are missing for a particular day but usually all the packages are available.